CochiseLinuxUsersGroup/Presentations/README.md

 29. How to Use GParted - MajB
 30. How to Install Ubuntu defining the partitions Yourself - MajB
 31. Computer Directories Revisited - MajB
+32. VPN's - scrollturner
+33. What to do if Ubuntu Won't Boot - MajB